jbenj-upenn/subscribers/README.md

 # Credits

 I was able to complete this as I followed an online tutorial posted by the youTube user Web Dev Simplified.
-This